rkarabut/udp-broadcast-tunnel/README.md

 udp-broadcast-tunnel.exe 3 4549 10.8.0.2,10.8.0.3,10.8.0.4 10.8.0.7
 ```

-This will make the tool attempt to momentarily bind to the given address to send out the captured packets, temporarily preventing the game from receiving any, and should work for games listening for the lobby connections on `0.0.0.0`.
+This will make the tool attempt to momentarily bind to the given address to send out the captured packets, and should work for games listening for the lobby connections on `0.0.0.0`, temporarily preventing them from receiving packets while retransmitting as a side effect.
 It might get unstable with increasing number of clients.

 ## Games confirmed working